debops/debops/docs/ansible/roles/debops.apt/upgrade.rst

 Upgrade notes
 =============

-.. include:: includes/all.rst
+.. include:: ../../../includes/global.rst

 The upgrade notes only describe necessary changes that you might need to make to your setup in order to use a new role release.
-Refer to the :ref:`apt__ref_changelog` for more details about what has changed.
+Refer to the changelog for more details about what has changed.

 From v0.3.0 to v0.4.0